 Kaleida Health is committed to providing affirmative, sensitive and informed health care to the LGBTQ community.
-This is why the Human Rights Campaign (HRC) Foundation named Kaleida Health and its hospitals 2016 Leaders in LGBT Healthcare Equality.
+This is why the Human Rights Campaign (HRC) Foundation named Kaleida Health and its hospitals 2016 Leaders in LGBTQ Healthcare Equality in both 2016 and 2017.
 Kaleida Health is one of a select group of healthcare systems nationwide to receive this recognition by the HRC Foundation.
 This honor is given to facilities that meet LGBTQ-inclusive benchmarks contained within the Healthcare Equality Index-a unique survey that evaluates inclusive policies and practices related to LGBTQ patients, visitors and employees.
 These policies include patient and employee non-discrimination, a guarantee of equal visitation for same-sex partners and parents, and LGBTQ health education for staff.

 Our Promise to the LGBTQ Community

 As a Kaleida Health patient, LGBTQ individuals will be treated with the respect they deserve.

 - Kaleida Health’s Nondiscrimination policy is inclusive of sexual orientation and gender identity expression

 - Kaleida Health’s visitation policy grants same-sex couples and parents the same access as different-sex couples and parents